Need to talk? Call 1800 882 436.

 While a normal pregnancy usually lasts 40 weeks, triplets are often born earlier.

-Usually, the longer your babies can stay in the uterus, the better.
+Usually, the longer your babies can stay in your uterus, the better.
 But when you are pregnant with triplets or more, complications can often develop.
 With some complications, it may be better for you and your babies if they are delivered early.

 Most multiple births take place by caesarean section.
 Your medical team will decide when to deliver.
-This will be based on your health and the health of the babies.
-You may need to stay in hospital for a while before the birth.
+This will be based on:

 • possible pregnancy complications